-This page is aimed at providing all those little bits you are constantly googling to find out.
+This section is aimed at providing all those little bits you are constantly googling to find out.
 You can now just bookmark this instead!

 There is a huge range of information which I could include here but I want to keep it to the really useful stuff.
-If you’re looking for something you don’t see here, try visiting my Pinterest board: Crochet Resources and Infographics.
-This is where I collect all these useful little tit-bits when I’m looking for something specific!
+If you’re looking for something you don’t see here, try visiting my Pinterest board: Crochet Resources and Infographics which is where I collect all these useful little tit-bits when I’m looking for something specific!

-I also want to say that you can find a huge amount of information from the Yarn Craft Council site and I have linked to them a lot below to ensure you always have the most up to date information.
+I want to start by saying that you can find a huge amount of information from the Yarn Craft Council site and I have linked to them a lot rather than reproducing their data!

 Click here for the full Yarn Craft Council Abbreviations which are applicable to US Terms only.